 Know Your Route – Before heading out make sure you know exactly where you’ll be running.
 This way you can determine if there will be any obstacles in your path, if you’ll be cut off from the main road or if there is poor lighting in certain areas.
 Knowing where you are going will mean you can remedy the route to avoid bad spots.

 Stay in Well-Lit Areas – By doing so you can avoid any unnecessary surprises as you stumble upon individuals you wouldn’t want to meet.
 It also means that you’ll be able to see where you are going and avoid unwanted injuries that are more likely to happen in dark areas.

-Carry Pepper Spray – In order to ensure your safety it is always a good idea to carry pepper spray on your person when out jogging, regardless of where you are going.
+Carry Pepper Spray – In order to ensure your safety, it is always a good idea to carry pepper spray on you when out jogging, regardless of where you are going.
 Make sure that you have this device close to hand so that you can utilize it when needed.
 Nowadays, most runners will carry a self defense device because they know it’s non-lethal, but extremely effective in stopping an assault.